 An average kiwi has 0.4 g of fat, 2 g of fiber, 11 g of carbs, and 46 calories.
 It has a glycemic index of 52.

-Select firm kiwis which yield to slight pressure.
+Select firm kiwis that yield to slight pressure.

 Check out the healthiest vegetables for blood glucose control.